Analyst-Joan/Olist_Store_Exploratory_Data_Analysis/README.md

 **Marketing Spend** refers to _the amount of money allocated to marketing activities_, which directly influences the reach and impact of Olist's promotional efforts.

-**Channel mix**, on the other hand, refers to _the distribution of marketing efforts across different mediums/channels such as social media, email marketing, Partnership with Influencers,, etc._  The more diverse the channels mix, the more likely it will be to reach wider audience and potential leads that can be converted to customers.
+**Channel mix**, on the other hand, refers to _the distribution of marketing efforts across different mediums/channels such as social media, email marketing, Partnership with Influencers, etc._  The more diverse the channels mix, the more likely it will be to reach wider audience and potential leads that can be converted to customers.
 This will definitely have impact on the sales outcome.

 Therefore, Increasing marketing spend by having sufficient allocation of funds to diverse channel mix can potentially increase brand visibility, encourage new customer acquisition, and ultimately drive sales.
 However, it is pertinent that the business prioritizes channels with high leads conversion rates, while striking a balance between the marketing budget and the return on investment (ROI) generated.